This guide is partially based on a guide compiled by Professor Ng Soon Aik (with guidance from TPCi).

 Per the Play!
 Pokémon VG Rules, Formats, & Penalty Guidelines, players may bring and use an “officially licensed wired controller”.
 All officially licensed items since 2012, including controllers, carry the “Official Nintendo Licensed Product Seal” (see right) on their packaging.

-PowerA, Hori, MadCatz, PDP, and Zen Group (which creates the @Play controllers for GameStop/EB Games) all currently manufacture controllers and are authorized to use the Nintendo Seal (as well as Nintendo themselves).
-In past years, ASCII/Asciiware, Bandai, Bondwell, Guillemot, Hasbro, InterAct, Konami, Logitech, Namco Bandai, NubyTech, Panasonic, Pelican, Sammy, Sharp, Taito also made controllers.
+PowerA, Hori, and PDP all currently manufacture controllers and are authorized to use the Nintendo Seal (as well as Nintendo themselves).
+In past years, ASCII/Asciiware, Bandai, Bondwell, Guillemot, Hasbro, InterAct, Konami, Logitech, MadCatz, Namco Bandai, NubyTech, Panasonic, Pelican, Sammy, Sharp, Taito, and Zen Group (which creates the @Play controllers for GameStop/EB Games) also made controllers.
 However, always look for the seal on the product’s packaging, as not all controllers made by these companies are licensed.

-Notably, controllers by third-party companies 8BitDo, Scuf, Astro, Razer, Valve, Evil, and Sunjoyco, as well as controllers for other video game systems, are not licensed by Nintendo and therefore cannot be used for tournament play.
+Notably, controllers by third-party companies 8BitDo, Scuf, Astro, KMD, Razer, Valve, Evil, BEBONCOOL, JAMSWALL, and Sunjoyco, as well as controllers for other video game systems, are not licensed by Nintendo and therefore cannot be used for tournament play.

 Nintendo Switch Pro Controller